life-points/website/content/posts/2018-03-18-paleo-food-heaven.md

 ---
 I have been Paleo several times in my life, and it always makes me feel great, but having a baby, I felt I should include grains in my diet.
 Recently, I realized that Gluten, Soy, and Dairy bother my baby boy and corn bothers me.
 This makes options for eating out limited.
 I am so glad I stumbled upon this gem of a place.
 You will not find any gluten, soy, dairy, or corn here. and everything is organic.
 It is called, [NewBrook Kitchen & Artisan Market](https://www.newbrookkitchen.com/), and it is located in Westport, CT.

-When you walk in you, the owner’s greet you right away and the ambiance is beautiful.
+When you walk in, the owner’s greet you right away and the ambiance is beautiful.
 It is so nice to see family all working together- Mother, Daughter, and Father.
 They sell all kinds of Paleo items from bagels to ice cream, to chocolate, to breads.
 They even sell locally made items and bracelets that say Paleo phrases.

 ![](/images/img_20180317_134542246 (1).jpg)